-Randy Weber, a public servant, proven conservative, and successful small business owner was elected to the U.S. House of Representatives in November 2012 to represent the Fourteenth Congressional District of Texas.
+Congressman Randy Weber is a public servant, proven conservative and successful small business owner representing the 14th District of Texas.

-For the past 40 years, Randy Weber has called the Gulf Coast home, a place to start a business and raise a family.
-While juggling work and family takes great amounts of time and effort, Randy still makes time to be an active member of his church and community.
+For the past 40 years, Randy Weber has called the Gulf Coast home - a place to start a family and build a business.
+Although juggling work and family takes great amounts of time and effort, Weber makes time to be an active member of his church and community.

-Randy started his air conditioning company, Weber’s Air & Heat, in 1981 from scratch, and grew his business by using, what his Grandfather used to call, good old-fashion Texas horse sense and a strong work ethic.
-Like others who have successfully moved from business to public service, it is Randy’s real-world experience in the private sector that underpins his commitment to lower taxes, his contempt for wasteful spending and his firm dedication to better schools.
+Weber built his air conditioning company, Weber’s Air & Heat, in 1981 from scratch, and grew his business by using, what his grandfather used to call, ‘good old-fashion Texas horse sense and a strong work ethic.’
+Like others who have successfully moved from business to public service, it is Weber’s real-world experience in the private sector that underpins his commitment to lower taxes, his contempt for wasteful spending and his firm dedication to better schools.

-Prior to being elected to Congress, Randy served four years in the Texas State House.
-During his tenure, Randy served on the committees of Environmental Regulation, Public Education, and as Vice Chair of Border and Intergovernmental Affairs.
+Prior to being elected to Congress, Weber served four years in the Texas State House.
+During his tenure, Weber served on the committees of Environmental Regulation, Public Education, and as Vice Chair of Border and Intergovernmental Affairs.

-Randy has lived in a 20-mile radius for over 59 years, and been married to Brenda Weber, a schoolteacher, for over 35 years.
-He is a graduate of Alvin Community College and holds a Bachelor of Science Degree from the University of Houston at Clear Lake.
+Weber has lived in a 20-mile radius for over 59 years, and been married to Brenda Weber, a retired schoolteacher, for over 36 years.
+He is a graduate of Alvin Community College and holds a Bachelor of Science from the University of Houston at Clear Lake.
 Randy and Brenda have three children and four wonderful grandchildren.

 For a copy of my this biography or for more information, please contact my Washington, DC office